particle-iot/docs/src/content/tutorials/product-tools/creating-a-product.md

 Additionally, there is good integration between git and Microsoft Visual Studio Code (vscode, which is what underlies Particle Workbench), making it easy to use git.

-One popular provider of git source code repositories is Github.
-You can have private projects (repositories) in Github where you only allow certain users access, even in the free tier of Github.
-Each developer will have their own Github account.
-This could either be the same account email used for their Particle account, or a separate Github account at a different email.
+One popular provider of git source code repositories is GitHub.
+You can have private projects (repositories) in GitHub where you only allow certain users access, even in the free tier of GitHub.
+Each developer will have their own GitHub account.
+This could either be the same account email used for their Particle account, or a separate GitHub account at a different email.
 They do not need to be the same.

 Or course you can use other source code control systems if you prefer.